transdigiware/blockchain/reference/hsm-gemalto.md

   Replace
   `${LABEL}` with any value you want to use to represent this proxy.
 You need to use the same value in the `service.yaml` and the `deployment.yaml` in the next step.

-  If you are setting up multiple partitions and proxies, the value of the ${LABEL} and `metadata.name` parameters need to be unique across proxies.
+  If you are setting up multiple partitions and proxies, the value of the `${LABEL}` and `metadata.name` parameters need to be unique across proxies.
   {: note}

-2. **HSM client** Copy and paste the following text to a file named `deployment.yaml`:
+2. **HSM client:** Copy and paste the following text to a file named `deployment.yaml`:

   ```
   apiVersion: apps/v1